24 hours in one of the world’s most spectacular cities? Okay, challenge accepted.

-So, here are a few points of interest within Munich Altstadt that you should check out during your day in Munich.
-Tap/hover to read more details about each spot!
+So, here are a few points of interest within Munich Altstadt that you should check out during your day in Munich:

 The iconic onion domes of Munich’s Frauenkirche are undoubtedly one of the most important landmarks of Munich, so you should definitely take a peek while you’re in the area.
 While the interior is not as stunningly ornate as some other churches in the city, it does have a very peculiar attraction: a ‘Devil’s Footprint’ in the back of the church.